 You also may have found how confusing the entire process can be.

 In this article, we’re going to show you how to accept credit cards for firearm transactions.

 Selling Firearms as a Business

-If you don’t already have one, you’re going to need to get an FFL .
-Then, you can start selling guns out of a storefront as a gunshop, at gunshows, and/or online.
+If you’re not an FFL yet, you’re going to need to get an FFL .
+Then, you can start selling guns as a business out of a storefront as a gunshop, at gun shows, and/or online.

 Firearm Sales and Credit Cards

-If you’ve spent any time looking for a credit card processor, you know that most of them don’t allow firearm transactions.
-Not so great.
+If you’ve spent any time looking for a credit card processor for a firearms merchant account, you know that most of them don’t allow firearm transactions.

 For example, here’s the language that bans firearm sales from the three most popular online credit card solutions: